clayne/circa/doc/dict.md

 bool dict_has_(size_t siz, Dict d, char *a, circa_msg fname, circa_msg line);
 ```

-Checks if a dictionary has a value a given index.
+Checks if a dictionary has a value at a given index.

 ```C
 Dict(int) d = dict_new(int, 10);